 For host-only networking, as with internal networking, you may find the DHCP server useful that is built into Oracle VM VirtualBox.
-This can be enabled to then manage the IP addresses in the host-only network since otherwise you would need to configure all IP addresses statically.
+This is enabled by default and manages the IP addresses in the host-only network.
+Without the DHCP server you would need to configure all IP addresses statically.

-- In the Oracle VM VirtualBox graphical user interface, you can configure all these items in the global settings by choosing File, Preferences, Network.
-This lists all host-only networks which are presently in use.
-Click on the network name and then on Edit.
-You can then modify the adapter and DHCP settings. - Alternatively, you can use VBoxManage dhcpserver on the command line.
-See chapter 8.42, VBoxManage dhcpserver, page 213.
+- In the VirtualBox Manager you can configure the DHCP server by choosing File, Host Network Manager.
+The Host Network Manager lists all host-only networks which are presently in use.
+Select the network name and then use the DHCP Server tab to configure DHCP server settings. - Alternatively, you can use the VBoxManage dhcpserver command.
+See chapter 8.42, VBoxManage dhcpserver, page 217.